uias/Tabman/README.md

 **More: [**TMBarView Customization**](./Docs/Customization/TMBarView%20Customization.md)**

 #### TMBarLayout
 `TMBarLayout` is the foundation of a `TMBarView`, dictating how bar buttons are displayed and laid out.
-You should look here if you want to change things such as button spacing, content insets and other layout things.
+Look here if you want to change things such as button spacing, content insets and other layout'y things.

 ```swift
 bar.layout.contentInset = UIEdgeInsets(top: 0.0, left: 20.0, bottom: 0.0, right: 20.0)